nadiahylary/nadiahylary/README.md

 <!-- # English  -->
 ### Hi there 👋
 Welcome to my github profile!
-Check out the interesting small projects I had fun building.
+Check out the interesting projects I had fun building.
 🌱

 Or head on directly to [my portfolio](https://nadiahylary.github.io/) 😇.